Assignment 2#

 It might happen that you commit new changes to your git repository, and later you decide to undo it.
 There are two options for undoing your changes namely git revert and git reset.
 In this exercise you will explore their differences.

-2. Create the following four files in the new directory: README.md, cv.md, address.md, and phone.md
+2. Create the following three files in the directory: cv.md, address.md, and phone.md

-3. In four different commits, add and commit each of the four files to your Git repository. (e.g. the first one would be for README.md, the second for cv.md, and so on).
+3. Add and commit each of the three files to your Git repository separately. (i.e. the first commit would be for cv.md, the second for address.md, and the third for phone.md).
 Make sure to use a commit message that indicates which file is being added.

-4. Use git reflog or git log command to print out the history of your git commands.
+4. Use git log command to print out the history of your git commands.
 You can see the ID associated with each commit.

-1. Use git revert <ID> to remove the changes associated with a specific commit.
-This command does not remove any changes commited after the commit ID you are using.
-Use this command to remove the third commit you used to add a file, and then check the status of files in your repo as well as git status to see what changes are made to your git repository.
+1. Use git revert <ID> to remove the changes associated with the commit for adding address.md.
+This command does not remove any changes committed after the commit ID you are using.
+Then check the status of files in your repo as well as git status to see what changes are made to your git repository.
+Run git push origin to update the changes on your GitHub repository.

 2. Use git reset <ID> to remove ALL commits after the commit ID cumulatively.
-Use this to remove all the commits you have made after the first commit to add the first file.
+Use this to remove all the commits you have made after the first commit to add the README.md file.
 Check the status of files in your repo as well git status to see what changes are made to your git repository.
+Run git push origin to update the changes on your GitHub repository.